mozbrick/brick/component/calendar/README.md

 ***IMPORTANT NOTE***: because this is intended as an additional callback to be used in rendering, the function itself should not modify attributes in a way that would require a re-render, or infinite recursion can result.

-# Methods
+## ___labels___ (getter/setter)

+The labels of the calendars are managed using a datamap of strings.
+This allows localizers/translators to edit the labels of the calendar.

+## getter

+Returns a **deep copy** of the datamap used to manage labels.
+To save any changes made to this returned value, the user should reassign this back to the labels setter.

-## ___editLabels___(newLabelData)
+## setter

 When called, will edit the labels of the calendar.
-This can be useful for translations/localizations.

-`newLabelData` is a JS object that can contain any of the following key:value pairs:
+The set value should be a JS object that can contain any of the following key:value pairs:
 - `prev`: a string to display on the previous-month navigation button
-- `next`: a string to display on the next-month navigation button ` `months`: an array of 12 strings, where the first string corresponds to January, the second to February, etc all the way up to December
+- `next`: a string to display on the next-month navigation button
+- `months`: an array of 12 strings, where the first string corresponds to January, the second to February, etc, all the way up to December.
-- `weekdays`: an array of 7 strings, where the first string corresponds to Sunday, the second to Monday, etc all the way up to Saturday
+- `weekdays`: an array of 7 strings, where the first string corresponds to Sunday, the second to Monday, etc, all the way up to Saturday.

-If not given any of these keys, that corresponding label will remain unchanged.
+If the new data given does not have any of these keys, that corresponding label will remain unchanged.

-**Note:** Calling this will rerender the calendar.
+**Note:** Setting this will rerender the calendar.

+# Methods

 ## ___render___([preserveNodes])